 Albany’s Low-Income Assistance Program is dedicated to helping qualified individuals and families facing financial difficulties in paying their City utility bills.
 Every single-family residential water customer pays a fee to fully fund this program exclusively for low-income assistance.
 In 2020, this program provided assistance to over 250 households.

-In 2021, City Council voted to expand the program to include all qualifying low-income residential customers.
+City Council expanded this program to include all qualifying low-income residential customers in 2021.

 How do I qualify?

 Your household’s annual gross income is 60% or less of the state median income by household size below.

 |Each additional family member...|

 How does it work?